verypossible/booster-kit-react/README.md

 We use `react-router` [plain route definitions](https://github.com/reactjs/react-router/blob/master/docs/API.md#plainroute) (`<route>/index.js`) to define units of logic within our application.
 See the [application structure](#application-structure) section for more information.

 ## Testing
+### Configs
+Configs in `tests/config` are generated automatically when `npm run test` is run.
+That script executes the following three tasks in sequential order:
+  1. Generate spec and feature configs for Jest and place them in `tests/config/generated`.
+  2. Run unit and component tests via `npm run test:specs`.
+  3. Run feature tests via `npm run test:features`

+If you make changes to the test configs in `tests/config`, it's generally a good idea to run `npm run test:configs` to regenerate the configs.

+### Unit Tests
-To add a unit test, simply create a `.spec.js` file anywhere in `~/tests`.
-Karma will pick up on these files automatically, and Mocha and Chai will be available within your test without the need to import them.
+You can run just the unit tests via `npm run test:specs` or you can watch them via `npm run test:watch`.
+To add a unit test, simply create a `.spec.js` file in your component or module directory.
+Jest will pick up on these files automatically.
+Enzyme is supported as well so long as you import .
 If you are using `redux-cli`, test files should automatically be generated when you create a component or redux module.

 Coverage reports will be compiled to `~/coverage` by default.
 If you wish to change what reporters are used and where reports are compiled, you can do so by modifying `coverage_reporters` in `~/config/index.js`.

-We're currently evaluating [Ava](https://github.com/avajs/ava) - which is installed in this project - so feel free to explore writing tests with this runner.
-The main benefits are the speed at which it can concurrently run tests.
+### Feature Tests
+You can run the feature tests via `npm run test:features` or watch them via `npm run test:features -- --watch`.
+Browser automation is provided by [NightmareJS](https://github.com/segmentio/nightmare), which uses Electron under the hood.
+To add a Jest feature test, simply create a `.feature.js` file in your component or module directory, then import Nightmare via the `browser` named variable from `tests/browser/config`.
+Check out the Nightmare docs for all the cool things you can do.

+To watch the feature tests run in the browser, set `show` to `true` in `tests/browser/config`.
+Due to the feature tests being long-running, it's recommended to make them asynchronous promises by using `async/await`.
+[Read more](https://facebook.github.io/jest/docs/tutorial-async.html) about Async testing via Jest.

 ## Deployment